 Connecting the Dots: Bonnie and Clyde can be ordered through Amazon Books and Kindle Store.
 When searching for the book, include the entire title and you will find it much easier.

 The second book in the series will address the ambush of Lawmen Ben Thompson and John King Fisher in San Antonio, Texas in 1884.
 Pictured to the left is John King Fisher, who was likely a man in the wrong place at the wrong time as the main target was Thompson.
 Again, we will be Connecting the Dots as we trace what happened, why it happened, and how it affected the towns of San Antonio and Austin.
-Look out for egos, guns, and coverups in late 19th century Texas
+Look out for egos, guns, and coverups!

 Merchandise is offered as well with the Vaudeville Theater Ambush graphic.